ADBond/splinkclickhouse/docs/api/database_api.md

 A Splink `DatabaseAPI` is the object that allows Splink to communicate with a SQL backend.

 `splinkclickhouse` has two versions available, depending on which mode you are working in.
+Both inherit from `splinkclickhouse.database_api.ClickhouseAPI`, which implements most of the core functionality.

 ## ClickhouseServerAPI